nearform/titus/docs/developers/README.md

 * [Prettier] code format with [Standard] preset

 Refer to the section [Titus Backend](developers/packages/titus-backend/) for more details.

-### Documentation Kit
-Titus includes a documentation kit, __titus-starter-docs__, so you can document your application.

-This kit is GitHub Pages and CDN (Content Delivery Network) friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.

-Documents are powered by [docsify] which has no in-repo dependencies, and provides hot reloading when editing the documents.

-Refer to the section [Documentation Kit](developers/packages/titus-starter-docs/) for more details.

 ## Services
 Your application is likely to depend on both external and cloud services.